natenka/pyneng-book-en/docs/source/book/09_functions/3b_func_args_var.rst

 Keyword variable length arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The parameter that accepts keyword variable length arguments is created by adding two asterisk in front of the parameter name.
-Name of parameter can be any but by agreement most commonly use the name ``**kwargs`` (from keyword arguments).
+Parameter that accepts keyword variable length arguments is created by adding two asterisk in front of parameter name.
+Name of parameter can be any but by agreement most commonly use name ``**kwargs`` (from keyword arguments).

 Example of a function: